Depression Screening Score

 How does the depression screening score formula work with inverted ratings?

-Each input is rated 1–10 where higher means better (e.g., 10 = excellent mood).
-By computing 10 minus each value, the formula converts a wellness rating into a symptom indicator.
-A mood rating of 9 becomes a symptom score of 1 (minimal concern), while a mood rating of 2 becomes 8 (high concern).
-Averaging the four inverted scores gives a single number on a 0–9 scale that represents overall depressive symptom burden.
-This inversion approach keeps the user experience intuitive while making the math straightforward.
+Each input is rated 1–10 where higher means better wellness (10 = excellent mood, energy, sleep or interest), and the formula computes 10 minus each value to convert a wellness rating into a symptom indicator.
+A mood rating of 9 becomes a symptom score of 1 (minimal concern); a mood rating of 2 becomes 8 (high concern).
+Averaging the four inverted scores gives a single number on a 0–9 scale representing overall depressive symptom burden.
+This inversion keeps the user experience intuitive (you naturally rate yourself on positive scales) while making the maths produce a score that rises with severity.
+Because all four dimensions are weighted equally, a very low rating in one area can be masked by reasonable scores in the others; if any single inverted value is 8 or 9, treat that domain as worth attention regardless of the average.

 What depression symptoms does this calculator measure and why were they chosen?

-The four dimensions — mood, energy, sleep quality, and interest in activities — correspond to core diagnostic criteria for major depressive disorder as outlined in clinical frameworks like the DSM-5.
-Persistent low mood and loss of interest (anhedonia) are the two primary criteria; fatigue and sleep disturbances are among the most common accompanying symptoms.
-By covering these four areas, the calculator captures a meaningful cross-section of depressive experience.
-Other symptoms like appetite changes or concentration difficulties are not included, so the score should be interpreted as a partial, not comprehensive, screen.
+The four dimensions — mood, energy, sleep quality and interest in activities — correspond directly to core diagnostic criteria for major depressive disorder as outlined in DSM-5 and ICD-11.
+Persistent low mood and loss of interest or pleasure (anhedonia) are the two cardinal criteria, and at least one must be present for ≥ 2 weeks for a diagnosis to be considered; fatigue and sleep disturbances are among the most common accompanying symptoms.
+By covering these four areas the calculator captures a meaningful cross-section of depressive experience using only four inputs.
+However, it deliberately omits appetite changes, concentration difficulties, psychomotor agitation or retardation, feelings of worthlessness or excessive guilt, and thoughts of death or suicide — the last of which is the single most important symptom to assess clinically.
+Treat the score as a partial screen and a starting point for a fuller assessment with a clinician or with the validated 9-item PHQ-9.

 When should I be concerned about my depression screening score and seek professional help?

-As a general guideline, scores above 6 suggest that core depressive symptoms are significantly affecting your daily functioning and wellbeing.
-Even scores in the 4–6 range deserve attention if they persist over two weeks or more, as duration is a key clinical criterion for depression.
-You should seek professional help promptly if you experience any thoughts of self-harm or suicide, regardless of your score.
-A GP, psychologist, or psychiatrist can administer validated tools like the PHQ-9 and recommend appropriate treatment such as therapy, medication, or both.
+As a general guideline, scores above 6 suggest core depressive symptoms are significantly affecting daily functioning.
+Even scores in the 4–6 range deserve attention if they persist for two weeks or more, as duration is a key clinical criterion: DSM-5 requires symptoms most of the day, nearly every day, for ≥ 2 weeks.
+Seek professional help promptly — within days, not weeks — if you experience any thoughts of self-harm or suicide, regardless of your score; in that case contact a crisis line (988 in the US, 116 123 Samaritans in the UK), your GP or an emergency department.
+A clinician can administer the validated PHQ-9, take a fuller history, screen for bipolar features and physical causes (thyroid disease, anaemia, vitamin D and B12 deficiency), and recommend treatment such as CBT, behavioural activation, SSRIs or combined approaches.
+Mild-to-moderate depression often responds to talking therapy alone; moderate-to-severe depression usually benefits from combined therapy and medication.